-It is recommended that students who excel in this subject in Year 10 study Food and Nutrition in Years 11 and 12.
-Only students who achieve an A or B result in Year 10 can go on to study Senior Food and Nutrition, a General subject which contributes to a student's ATAR score used for tertiary entrance.
+It is recommended that students who excel in this subject in Year 10 study Food & Nutrition in Years 11 and 12.
+Only students who achieve an A or B result in Year 10 can go on to study Senior Food & Nutrition, a General subject which contributes to a student's ATAR score used for tertiary entrance.

-Students can also choose a VET (Vocational Education and Training) pathway and can go on to study Hospitality in Years 11 and 12, where they have the opportunity to complete a Certificate II in Hospitality.
+Students can also choose a VET (Vocational Education and Training) pathway and can go on to study a Certificate II in Hospitality.

-Students can also study choose to study Hospitality in Practice which is a school-based hospitality programme.
+Students can also study choose to study Hospitality Practices which is a school-based hospitality programme.